pmauduit/mapnik-java/README.md

 simple `make` will result in the `build/dist/libmapnik-jni.so` file to be generated.

-Copy this `libmapnik-jni.so` to `/usr/lib/jni/` directory, and you should be done with the setup of the mapnik bindings.
+Copy this `libmapnik-jni.so` to `/usr/lib/jni/` directory, the `libmapnik-jni.jar` into `src/main/resources` of this repository, then you should be done with the mapnik bindings setup.

 # Data